robbydyer/sports/README.md

 This is a Go project for displaying various types of "Boards" on a Raspberry Pi controlled RGB Matrix.
 The ideas here were heavily inspired by https://github.com/riffnshred/nhl-led-scoreboard .
 I chose to create my own project based off of those existing ideas because I wanted to be able to easily extend support for additional sports (see Roadmap section).
 I chose to write this in Go because I prefer it over Python, and theoretically it will run more efficiently than a Python-based one.

+I am currently running this with a Pi-zero.
+It performs perfectly well so far.
+I've tried to implement caching whenever possible at various layers to make this thing as efficient as possible.
+It aims to reduce IO my storing images and such in memory.

+*WARNING* This project is still very early in development.
+There will be lots of churn and breakage for a while.

 ## Current Board Types

 - NHL: Displays the day's games.
 Either live scores (favorite teams' scores are hideable for those who watch games recorded), Upcoming games, or final scores.